NowickiLab/NowickiLab.github.io/database/publications/2022/PyC2/Pcalleryana02.md

 Further, we found that the spread to the North of Appalachia was secondary, as the initial invasion happened on the Eastern (=Southern; Atlantic) side of the mountains.

-All together - a chilling realization of we're dealing with.
+All together - a chilling realization of what we're dealing with.
 Further developments will follow.

 ![published](./map.jpg "Sampled escape populations of P.calleryana")